ganzagauzy/blog-spring-vue/README.md

 ## User documentation

 ### Navigations
--Home: it redirects you to the landing page of the project.
+1. Home: it redirects you to the landing page of the project.
--Blogs: it redirects you to the the blog page where clients can view all blogs.
+2. Blogs: it redirects you to the the blog page where clients can view all blogs.
--Contact: it redirects you to contact page where you can get owner's info.
+3. Contact: it redirects you to contact page where you can get owner's info.
--Admin: it redirects you to the admin page where the admin manages the blogs or posts.
+4. Admin: it redirects you to the admin page where the admin manages the blogs or posts.
--Register: it redirects you to the register page where you can register your self and become an admin.
+5. Register: it redirects you to the register page where you can register your self and become an admin.
--Login: it redirects you to login where you put your credentials and be logged in to access admin side.
+6. Login: it redirects you to login where you put your credentials and be logged in to access admin side.
--Logout: it logs the user out and redirect to landing page
+7. Logout: it logs the user out and redirect to landing page

 ## Technical Documentation